thepanlab/Seq2MAG/README.md

 ## Download and PreProcess the Raw Data

 We downloaded sequencing data from each subject separetly and covert it to fastq format using NCBI SRA Toolkit, then co-assemblied the samples in each subject.
-The above steps were run using script `assembly.sh` on OU OSCER server.
+The above steps were run using script `assembly.batch` on OU OSCER server.
 The instructions of this script are as follows.

 **Requirments:**